mahmoudimus/ac/docs/public/resources/faqs.md

 development.

-If a developer wants to create an add-on that's more deeply intertwined with the target application and does not intend to ever make it available to OnDemand customers, then [Plugins 2 add-ons](https://developer.atlassian.com/display/DOCS/Getting+Started) will continue to be supported for development.
+If a developer wants to create an add-on that's more deeply intertwined with the target application and does not intend to ever make it available to cloud customers, then [Plugins 2 add-ons](https://developer.atlassian.com/display/DOCS/Getting+Started) will continue to be supported for development.

-### What happens when a customer moves from OnDemand to on-premises or vice versa?
+### What happens when a customer moves from a cloud to server product, or vice versa?
 One of the great strengths of the Atlassian platform is that customers can choose the deployment model that best suits their needs.
-We often see customers move from OnDemand to on-premises and vice versa, as their needs change.
+We often see customers move from cloud to server products (and vice versa) as their needs change.
 When a customer using one of your Atlassian Connect add-ons needs to move between deployment models, they will be able to continue to use your add-on.

 Atlassian sales will be able to transfer or issue new licenses as necessary.
 Developers will be